HugoAdona/Login-Page/README.md

 # Register Page

-This project is a simple registration page designed to allow users to create accounts on a website or application.
+This project is a simple demo registration page designed to allow users to create accounts on a website or application.
+Currently, there is no way to create an account but I will be working on it soon.

 ## Features